 Kansas County Seat Conflicts recounts all the fights that author Robert Collins was able to document and research.
 There are fascinating period newspaper accounts, as well as analysis on the causes of these fights.
 Collins also considers what lessons can be drawn from these many and varied conflicts.
 This book also contains maps of the counties mentioned.

-Robert Collins is the author of numerous nonfiction works.
-His most recent historical work is Kansas County Seat Conflicts published in January, 2013.
-His book, Jim Lane: Scoundrel, Statesman, Kansan, published in 2007 by Pelican, was a finalist for biography of the year as voted by the Society of Midland Authors.
+Robert Collins is the author of numerous nonfiction works including Kansas County Seat Conflicts published in January, 2013.
+Jim Lane: Scoundrel, Statesman, Kansan, published in 2007 by Pelican, was a finalist for biography of the year as voted by the Society of Midland Authors.
 Pelican released his biography of a Kansas Civil War general in 2005.
 He has had six railroad books published by South Platte Press, including Kansas Railroad Attractions and Ghost Railroads of Kansas.
 He has sold dozens of articles to periodicals such as Working Writer; Wild West; Chronicle of the Old West; and Territorial Magazine.

 Mr. Collins is also the author of the science-fiction novel Monitor, published in 2010 by Whiskey Creek Press.
 Lisa’s Way is the second novel of his to have been published.
 His first novel, Expert Assistance, came out in 2007.
 He has sold over 85 short science-fiction and fantasy stories to magazines such as Marion Zimmer Bradley’s Fantasy Magazine; Tales of the Talisman; Space Westerns; The Fifth Di…; and Sorcerous Signals.
 In 2009 he self-published a short-story collection, The Sagas of Surgard.